bschauerte/region_contrast_saliency/README.md

     Web Images".
 In Proceedings of the 21st International Conference on Pattern Recognition (ICPR), 2012

+Furthermore, it has been applied in:

+    Schauerte, R. Stiefelhagen, "Look at this!
+Learning to Guide Visual Saliency in Human-Robot Interaction".
+In Proceedings of the International Conference on Intelligent Robots and Systems (IROS), 2014.

 ## 2. COMPILING

 The code can be compiled using the *build.m* script.
 However, tt might be